sjengle/cs186-fall2019/syllabus.md

 This section includes miscellaneous policies specific to this course.
 These policies are in addition to the standard USF policies included later.

+{% include anchor.html h="h4" text="Evaluation" %}

+This project is being funded by the [National Science Foundation](https://www.nsf.gov/) under [Grant No. 1833718](https://www.nsf.gov/awardsearch/showAward?AWD_ID=1833718).
+As part of grant expectations, an evaluation of project usefulness and impact will be conducted. **All participants are requested to participate in the project evaluation.**

+This includes sharing your name and USF email address with [SmartStart Evaluation and Research](http://smartstart-er.com/), which is conducting the external evaluation of this program.
+They will contact you to participate in one or more surveys.

+Please participate.
+The information you provide to the external evaluators will not impact your grades at the University of San Francisco in any way.
+These surveys are to evaluate our program (the course) and not you (the student).
+Your participation will help us both improve and continue this program.

 {% include anchor.html h="h4" text="Communication" %}

 All course-related communication will be handled using Piazza—a FERPA-compliant Q&A platform that supports public, anonymous, and private posts.
 When making posts on Piazza, please keep the following in mind: